Berry Sakharof

-Berry Sakharof (ברי סחרוף, [ˈbeʁi ˈsaχaʁof]; born 7 July 1957) is an Israeli rock guitarist, singer, songwriter and producer.
-Sakharof is one of Israel's most popular and critically acclaimed rock musicians, and is often referred to as "the prince of Israeli rock".
+Berry Sakharof (ברי סחרוף, [ˈbeʁi ˈsaχaʁof]; born 7 July 1957) is an Israeli rock guitarist, singer-songwriter, and producer.
+He is often referred to as the prince of Israeli Rock.

 Biography

 Sakharof was born in İzmir, Turkey, in 1957 into a Jewish family.
 His family immigrated to Israel when he was 3 years old.

 Start of career

 Sakharof started his musical career at the age of 16 as a member of Cosmic Dream.
 Another member was his friend, Rami Fortis.
 Together they performed in rock clubs in Israel.

 1980s

 Sakharof first came to public attention in the 1980s.

 Right after his military service Sakharof flew to Belgium, where he became a founding member of post-punk band Minimal Compact, the first Israeli rock band to achieve significant success outside Israel.
 The band recorded six albums, all released on Crammed Discs.

 On 24 July 1984, Sakharof was arrested in the Ben Gurion Airport possessing a small quantity of cocaine.
-He was tried and sentenced to a year in person, of which he served 8 months.
+He was tried and sentenced to a year in prison, of which he served 8 months.

 In 1988, Minimal Compact broke up after the members did not get work visas for the United States, where they planned a concert tour.
 Sakharof and fellow former Minimal Compact guitarist Rami Fortis began an extended period of collaboration, eventually returning to Israel and producing many songs.